Shrike75/Sentiment-Trading-Strategy/README.md

 This notebook replicates the spirit of Paul Tetlock's famous media pessimism study using a modern, accessible sentiment proxy.

 Tetlock's original paper studies whether pessimistic financial media language predicts short-horizon market returns and trading activity.
-Since the original Wall Street Journal column data is difficult to reproduce directly, this notebook uses the **FRBSF Daily News Sentiment Index (DNSI)** as a broad aggregate news sentiment proxy.
+Since the original Wall Street Journal column data is difficult to reproduce directly, this notebook uses the **FRBSF Daily News Sentiment Index (DNSI)** as an aggregate news sentiment proxy.

 ### Research Design